 The United States Holocaust Memorial Museum, Yad Vashem, the USC Shoah Foundation, and numerous other online resources offer a large selection of survivor testimonials and documented history.
 These stories offer unique insight on the impact of our daily choices and why we must avoid intolerance, hatred, racism, and bigotry as individuals and as a society.

-The Submission form will be available online December 3, 2018-January 21, 2019.
+The Submission Form will be available online December 3, 2018-January 21, 2019.
 Students are required to submit their entries using our online application.
-Parent approval forms are also required for each student.
+Parent Release Forms are also required for each student.
 For more information, please read the Frequently Asked Questions page.

 This contest is open to all middle and high school students in the State of Florida commencing with the 2018-19 school year.